quireTest/webhook-test/README.md

-This is a repository for testing Github WebHook.
+This is a repository for testing Github WebHook on Quire.